Ugo Humbert: 2024: Second ATP 500 title, top 15, first Masters final

 On home soil at the Open 13 Provence in Marseille, Humbert advanced to the final after defeating world No. 8 and top seed, Hubert Hurkacz, in the semifinals.
 He then defeated second seed Grigor Dimitrov to win his fifth title out of five finals.

 A few weeks later, Humbert won his sixth title, and second at the ATP 500 level, at the Dubai Championships, defeating seventh seed Alexander Bublik in the final.
 On doing so, he became the third man in the Open Era to win his first six ATP Tour finals, following Ernests Gulbis and Martin Kližan.
 En route, he defeated Gael Monfils and Andy Murray and two top 10 players in the quarterfinals and semifinals: No. 8 Hubert Hurkacz, saving three match points, and No. 4 Daniil Medvedev, the defending champion.
 As a result, he reached the top 15 in the singles rankings on 4 March 2024.

 At the 2024 Monte-Carlo Masters he defeated Federico Coria, Zhang Zhizhen and lucky loser Lorenzo Sonego to reach his first clay Masters quarterfinal and only the third overall.
 He reached a new career-high of No. 13 in the singles rankings on 15 April 2024.
 However, he would not see the same success at any other clay court tournament he entered, and only won one other match at Madrid, and losing in the first round in Lyon and the French Open.

 In the grass season, Humbert reached the semifinals at Rosmalen, but lost in the first round of Queen's Club and the second round of Mallorca as the second seed.
 At Wimbledon, Humbert reached the fourth round for the second time in his career, defeating Alexander Shevchenko, Botic van de Zandschulp and Brandon Nakashima before losing to Carlos Alcaraz.
 In the clay court tournament in Gstaad, Humbert lost in the second round to Gustavo Heide.
 At the Olympics, Humbert beat Fábián Marozsán, but lost to Francisco Cerúndolo in the second round.

 He reached his seventh final at the 2024 Japan Open Tennis Championships, where he lost to compatriot Arthur Fils.
-This was notably the first final at tour level he had ever lost, having won his first six.
+This was notably the first final at tour level he had ever lost, having won a record first six.

 Seeded 15th at the 2024 Rolex Paris Masters, Humbert beat Brandon Nakashima and Marcos Giron to reach the third round.
-There, he upset Carlos Alcaraz in 3 sets to reach his third Masters 1000 quarterfinal.
+There, he upset Carlos Alcaraz in three sets to reach his third Masters 1000 quarterfinal.
 Then, he beat Jordan Thompson and Karen Khachanov to reach his eighth final and first at a Masters 1000 level.
 He lost to Alexander Zverev.